- Paying off high-interest credit card debt

 Checking rates won’t affect your credit

-Payoff could be a good option for you if you’ve got bad credit, but are paying higher rates than you’d like on your credit cards or other installment loans.
+Happy Money could be a good option if you have bad credit but are paying higher rates than you’d like on your credit cards or other installment loans.

 Check Out: 3 Ways Debt Consolidation Helps Your Credit